-With the increase in the number of people choosing bariatric surgery the prevalence of neurological damage is becoming more common, some being irreversible.
+With the increase in the number of people choosing bariatric surgery, the prevalence of neurological damage is becoming more common, some being irreversible.
 The key is to follow the bariatric protocol to prevent being malnourished.

 - Take a digestive enzyme to help with digestion and increased absorption of food.
-You can also use Fair Life milk it has a digestive enzyme already in it.
+You can also use Fair Life milk.
+It has a digestive enzyme already in it.

 - Take the appropriate bariatric vitamins.

-Remember to always think of the bigger picture of vibrant ultimate health.
+Remember always to think of the bigger picture of vibrant ultimate health.
 Living a full life is so much more than just losing weight.